aarathiinair/SignLingo/README.md

 # SignLingo
 SignLingo is an innovative software project designed to bridge communication gaps between users of Indian Sign Language (ISL) and American Sign Language (ASL).
 Input a sign and it translates between these two widely used sign languages in real-time.

-[Insert GIF or video demonstration here, similar to the Cinecomic example]

 ## Methodology
 Our project consists of the following core modules:
 1. **Image Processing**